 To fully understand the field of Financial Econometrics, you'll need the skills, expertise and techniques that are required to apply robust statistical methods, to be used in exploring all topics, research and issues relevant to the discipline.
 Dive into(non) linear time series analysis, the Black-Scholes-Merton model and learn everything there is to know about Binomial Option Pricing – the subjects are endless.
-The multidisciplinary character of the programme is reflected in the wide range of courses you can take, such as: Stochastic Calculus, Micro-Econometrics, Derivatives and Bounded Rationality.
+The multidisciplinary character of the programme is reflected in the wide range of courses you can take, such as: Stochastic Calculus, Micro-Econometrics, Financial Mathematics of Insurance, and Bounded Rationality.

 All of the acclaimed lecturers in the programme are researchers in one of the ten research programmes of the Amsterdam School of Economics (ASE).
 Benefit from a curriculum designed to cover both the knowledge and skills required for financial econometrics careers in the field of business as well as in research.
 The ASE’s affiliation with a number of internal and external economics-related research institutes enriches the research and career opportunities for students in the Master’s programme.

 The Financial Econometrics track of the master Econometrics is a one-year programme of 60 ECTS credits (1 ECTS credit = 0.5 US credits).
 The academic year runs from September to the middle of July and is divided into two semesters, each with three periods.
 Refer to the academic calendar for exact dates.

 The curriculum for the Master’s in Econometrics is quite demanding, with classes taking up 12-15 hours a week on average.
 An additional 25 hours are required for class preparation, homework, debates, casework and computer time.